Home » Money Management » How to Support Your Parents Financially as They Age—Without Losing Your Sanity

 Image Credit: Utah778 from Getty Images.

 Collecting key financial documents like bank account info, insurance policies, and wills is a crucial step in helping parents manage their money.
-Honestly, this information is helpful for anyone of all ages.
+Honestly, this information is helpful for people of all ages.

 Having everything organized and in one place saves time, helps prevent mistakes, and makes it easier to step in when needed.
 Keeping these documents safe but accessible is key to making the process smooth.